BioMeDS/onboarding-base-module/README.md

 #### 2. Install the IDE [Visual Studio Code](https://code.visualstudio.com/)

-It is advisable to use an IDE, as these have useful features such as debugging or autocompletion in the editor as well as version control.
+IDEs have useful features such as debugging or autocompletion in the editor as well as integrated version control.
 They can also indicate potential errors in the code.
-Things like this are especially useful when you are just starting out with programming.
-More information about IDEs can be found in the [CCTB Wiki](http://10.87.174.31/mediawiki/index.php/Beginner%27s_Guide_to_Programming#Integrated_Developer_Environments).
+More information about IDEs can be found in the [CCTB Wiki](https://cctb-wiki.biologie.uni-wuerzburg.de/mediawiki/index.php/Beginner%27s_Guide_to_Programming#Integrated_Developer_Environments).
 For this onboarding the use of the IDE "Visual Studio Code" (VS Code) is recommended.
-A short tutorial about the download and installation can also be found in the [CCTB Wiki](http://10.87.174.31/mediawiki/index.php/Beginner%27s_Guide_to_Programming#Download_.26_Installation_2).
+A short tutorial about the download and installation can also be found in the [CCTB Wiki](https://cctb-wiki.biologie.uni-wuerzburg.de/mediawiki/index.php/Beginner%27s_Guide_to_Programming#Download_.26_Installation_2).
+Install VS Code and go through the walkthrough "Learn the Fundamentals" on the Welcome page (`Help > Welcome`).

 #### 3. Install the VS Code Extension "Jupyter" for Jupyter Notebook support
 The use of the Jupyter extension in VS Code combines the versatility of both "VS Code" and "Jupyter Notebook".